Music moves the heart and brings comfort, serenity and can also call or drive a person to extremes.

 Through the wisdom of others, including Helen Taliai and Rev. Penisimani Fonua and the Kōmiti Mūsiká, we’re able to bring together some of those hymns and some of their inspirations (aka Tune and reference hymn.)

 Through this, various hymns are known and sung using different tunes.
+For the non Language speakers we can sing the same song over and over, whilst sounding like they’re completely different?

 Of course, just because the ‘metre’ of a tune “meets” the requirements of a hymn, does not necessarily mean it is appropriate for the text of the hymn.
 An upbeat, resounding tune is not likely appropriate for a hymn of contemplation or reflection.